-Summer 2024 water quality measurements provide continued indications that the water quality effects of the CPF are beginning to dissipate, and the watershed is recovering from the fire.
-However, the dry conditions present in the summer set the stage for the Alexander Mountain Fire, which occurred in early Fall.
+Fall 2024 water quality measurements were generally near five-year average values and some continued to provide indications that the water quality effects of the CPF are beginning to dissipate and the watershed is recovering from the fire.
+Continued dry conditions resulted in increased wildfire risk, but fortunately no additional fires of substance occurred.
 Some CPF fire effects are still apparent and will likely continue for 2-5 years or more.
-The continued improvement of some water quality parameters, such as turbidity, manganese, iron, nitrate, and orthophosphate, is a welcome observation both in terms of drinking water quality and the environment for aquatic communities in the Big Thompson River.
-The long-term effect of several parameters that continue to demonstrate fire effects (although at decreasing magnitude), such as increased nitrate concentrations and decreased copper concentrations, are unknown currently.
-LWP is now focusing efforts on mitigating the effects of the AMF as well as reducing the likely effects of the next wildfire in the Big Thompson Watershed by partnering with groups such as the Big Thompson Watershed Coalition and the Larimer Conservation District to conduct forest management projects, primarily through tree thinning (Figure 14).
-The purpose of these projects is to reduce the overall occurrence of wildfires and to reduce the severity of their impact for those that do occur.
-It is perhaps the case that even the AMF was less severe than it could have been in part due to past forest management activities.
-Although water quality continued to be relatively good despite fire effects, we expect that these efforts, along with natural regenerative processes, will continue to result in improved water quality in the coming years.
+The continued improvement of some water quality parameters, such as turbidity, manganese, iron, and orthophosphate, is a welcome observation both in terms of drinking water quality and the environment for aquatic communities in the Big Thompson River.
+The long-term consequences of several parameters affected by fire (although at decreasing magnitude), such as increased nitrate concentrations at the Miller Fork site (S-BTT-17) and decreased copper concentrations, are currently unknown.
+LWP is now focusing efforts on mitigating the effects of the AMF as well as reducing the likely impact of the next wildfire in the Big Thompson Watershed by partnering with groups like the Big Thompson Watershed Coalition and the Larimer Conservation District to conduct forest management projects, primarily through tree thinning (Figure 14).
+The purpose of these projects is to reduce the overall occurrence of wildfires and the severity of their impact for those that do occur.
+Perhaps even the AMF was less severe than it could have been in part due to past forest management activities.
+Although water quality continued to be relatively good despite the fire effects, we expect that these efforts, along with natural regenerative processes, will continue to result in improved water quality in the coming years.
+In addition, LWP is working with the Natural Resources Conservation Service to utilize Emergency Watershed Protection funds to construct projects (such as v-weirs and contour felling) in the upland area of the AMF that will act to reduce the magnitude of the water quality impacts of the AMF.